henry2004y/VisAnaJulia/docs/src/man/guide.md

 Before v0.5.1, `readdata` function in Matlab for large data is 2 times faster than that in Julia.
 The reason is simply using `read` or `unsafe_read` in the lower level.
 The latter one is much faster.
 After the fix, Julia version performs 5 times faster than the Matlab version in reading binary data.

 At first I forgot to export the Data struct, so everytime when I modified the code and rerun plotdata, it will shout error at me, saying no type was found for the input type.

+Precise control of colorbar position in Matplotlib is not an easy task. `axis(“scaled”)` or `axis(“equal”)` will cause issue with the present layout, such as overlapping, cutoff, or too much white spaces.
+Things are improving, but it takes time.
+See the scripts in the space folder for some examples of controlling the layouts.

 The current support of animation in Matplotlib is not good enough, especially for interactive plotting and scanning through multiple snapshots.
 The color range is constantly giving me headaches.